jamestomasino/blog.tomasino.org/content/post/digital-lamentations.md

 right?
 Wrong.

 Nearly immediately, the crashing began.
 It started during certain gaming sessions.
-I would be playing EVE, or City of Heroes, and then blam!
+I would be playing EVE, or City of Heroes, and then BLAM!
 The black screen would appear and my system would reboot.
 Of course I thought the problem was my video card.
 So the testing began.